Head of Teaching and Learning (Creative Arts): Ms J Moss

 At Key stage 4 art pupils follow the GCSE AQA Fine Art syllabus.

-Royal Society of British Artists: We are proud to have several students in 2014 and 2015 showing their work at the National Students’ Art Exhibition in London.
+Royal Society of British Artists: We are proud to have several students showing their work at the National Students’ Art Exhibition in London every year.
 Please visit the NSAE website at http://nsae.co.uk/ and go to the History section.
 Alternatively, you can see their work here:

 Winter Art & Textiles Exhibition 2017